convio/luminateExtend/README.md

    For older browsers which do not support CORS, namely IE8 and IE9, window.postMessage is *always* used.
    (Note that the Microsoft-proprietary XDomainRequest is not used because of its limitations, most importantly, the inability to set the Content-Type request header and the same-scheme policy.)
-For even *older* browsers which do not support window.postMessage, this method falls back to using a hash change transport.
+For even *older* browsers such as IE7 which do not support window.postMessage, this method falls back to using a hash change transport.

    The request method accepts one argument, an options object containing the following: